 Hiring an attorney who specializes in traffic citations solves this problem, and could radically enhance your odds that the judge will dismiss the tickets or reduce the fines and waive the points.

 Of course, the availability, price and success rate of lawyers can vary widely.
 Do a search for “traffic ticket defense (your city)” and see what comes up.

-Signing up for traffic school, if that’s an option in your state, allows you to skip the points in exchange for taking a driver’s education course.
-They’re typically limited — for example, you can only choose driving school once a year — and you’ll have to pay for the school in addition to your fine, but it’s a better option than points.
+In some states, signing up for traffic school allows you to skip the points in exchange for taking a driver’s education course.
+Your opportunities typically are limited — for example, you can only choose driving school once a year.
+Also, you’ll have to pay for the school in addition to your fine.
+But it’s still a better option than points.
 You can get a list of traffic school options at your local courthouse.

-If you’ve ever talked yourself out of a ticket or otherwise beaten the rap, exactly how did you do it?
-Share your experiences on our Facebook page!
+Have you ever talked yourself out of a ticket or otherwise beaten the rap?
+How did you do it?
+Share your experiences in comments below or on our Facebook page.